wtownse/opennebula-containers/README.md

 # opennebula-containers
-Contains docker build files for containerizing system controller components.
+Dockerized opennebula with Centos based containers.
 This example is for use with docker-compose.

 Requires: